St. John's Military School

 St. John's Military School, located in Salina, Kansas, was a private boarding military school for male students from grades 6 to 12.
 It aimed to develop students' academic and leadership skills in a "military environment" overseen by a President, Academic Dean and Commandant of Cadets.
 It closed after the 2018–2019 academic year amid a decline in enrollment and multiple claims of abuse by previous students.

-St John's was normally one of the highest ranked JROTC programs in the United States.
-Because of its high ranking in the Annual Formal Inspection, the school was allotted up to fifteen recommendations to the U.S. Military Academies.

 The school year ran from late August to early May.
 Honors classes are offered in English, Biology, and Social Studies.
 Advanced Placement classes for college credit were offered in English, Pre-Calculus, Chemistry, U.S. History, Government, and Computer Science.
 The school also had a comprehensive set of elective courses for students entering the work force upon graduation.

 History

 St. John's was founded in 1887 by the Bishop of Kansas, Elisha Thomas, as an Episcopal boarding school for boys aged 8–18; it was preceded by Phillips Military School, which had been started by Colonel William Phillips, a founder of Salina.
 Salina Troop 1, one of the oldest Boy Scout troops in America, was organized on January 21, 1910, by F. John Romanes, an instructor at St. John's who reportedly knew Lord Baden-Powell, the British founder of Scouting, and also founded Scouting in Colorado Springs, Colorado.
 The school's original building, Vail Hall, was completed in 1888 and enlarged in 1904; it was destroyed by a fire in November 1978.
 Since 1979, the annual graduation ceremony includes a traditional passing around of the building's front door handle, retrieved from the fire wreckage.

 The school was used in the filming of Up the Academy, a Mad magazine spoof about military boarding schools.
 The 1980 movie was filmed entirely in Salina, mostly on the school's campus.